ozra/mmap-io/README.md

 [![Build Status](https://travis-ci.org/ozra/mmap-io.svg?branch=master)](https://travis-ci.org/ozra/mmap-io)

-# Mmap for Io.js / Node.js
+# Mmap for Node.js
-mmap(2) / madvise(2) / msync(2) / mincore(2) for io.js / node.js revisited.
+mmap(2) / madvise(2) / msync(2) / mincore(2) for node.js revisited.

-I needed shared memory mapping and came across @bnoordhuis module [node-mmap](https://github.com/bnoordhuis/node-mmap), only to find that it didn't work with later versions of io.js (and compatibles).
+I needed shared memory mapping and came across @bnoordhuis module [node-mmap](https://github.com/bnoordhuis/node-mmap), only to find that it didn't work with later versions of io.js, node.js and compatibles.
 So out of need I threw this together along with the functionality I found was missing in the node-mmap: advice and sync.

 Strong temptations to re-order arguments to something more sane was kept at bay, and I kept it as mmap(2) and node-mmap for compatibility.
 Notable difference is the additional optional argument to pass a usage advise in the mapping stage.
-I've given advise and sync more practical arguments, out of an io.js perspective, than their C/C++ counterparts.
+I've given advise and sync more practical arguments, out of a node.js perspective, compared to their C/C++ counterparts.

-The flag constants have the same crooked names as in C/C++ to make it straight forward for the user to google the net and relate to man-pages.
+The flag constants have crooked names from C/C++ retained in order to make it straight forward for the user to search the net, and relate to man-pages.

 This is my first node.js addon and after hours wasted reading up on V8 API I luckily stumbled upon [Native Abstractions for Node](https://github.com/rvagg/nan).
 Makes life so much easier.
 Hot tip!

-_mmap-io_ is written in C++11 and [LiveScript](https://github.com/gkz/LiveScript).
+_mmap-io_ is written in C++11 and ~~[LiveScript](https://github.com/gkz/LiveScript)~~ — _although I love LS, it's more prudent to use TypeScript for a library, so I've rewritten that code._

-It should be noted that mem-mapping is by nature potentially blocking, and _should not be used in concurrent serving/processing applications_, but rather has it's niche where multiple processes are working on the same giant sets of data (thereby sparing physical memory, and load times if the kernel does it's job for read ahead), preferably multiple readers and single or none concurrent writer, to not spoil the gains by shitloads of mutexes.
-And your noble specific use case ofcourse.
+It should be noted that mem-mapping is by nature potentially blocking, and _should not be used in concurrent serving/processing applications_, but rather has it's niche where multiple processes are working on the same giant sets of data (thereby sparing physical memory, and load times if the kernel does it's job for read ahead), preferably multiple readers and single or none concurrent writer, to not spoil the gains by shitloads of spin-locks, mutexes or such.
+And your noble specific use case of course.

 # News and Updates

+### 2019-03-08: version 1.1.0
+- rewrote the es part of the _lib_ code from LiveScript to TypeScript.
+The prudent thing to do in a lib.
+The test remains in LS.
+- `offs_t` changed to `size_t` because of bitwidth goofyness.
+Thanks to @bmarkiv
+- removed dependency on GNU Make by adding build commands to "package.json".
+  Might help those on windows platform who didn't have it installed.
+However they still rely on a horde of "common posix utils", so your setup might be lacking anyway then.
+- _note that there are some compile warnings because of changes in C++ API's in NAN/V8, ignored for now in contemplation whether to switch to node-addon-api (napi for C++), since call overhead isn't an issue in this library, everything considered.

 ### 2018-01-16: version 1.0.0
 - bumped the version to 1.0.0 since, well, why not.
 - changed deprecated calls from `ForceSet` to `DefineOwnProperty`